Thresholded Quantum Sensing with a Frustrated Kitaev Trimer

-In order to understand the mousetrap's response to $b$-fields arriving from different directions, we numerically studied its behavior as a function of magnetic field incidence angle for fixed initial state (with a sensor initialized to eigenstates for incidence along the $z$-axis, but tested for all incidence directions in the octant).
-As shown in Fig.~\ref{fig:mousetrap-incidence}, while specific parameter values vary for different incidence angles, the mousetrap consistently exhibited the same response to $b$-fields at all angles: a plateau in probability for small signal amplitudes ($\epsilon < 0.3$) followed by a significant response from $0.3 < \epsilon < 1.5$, consistent with Fig.~\ref{fig2}.
+To assess directional response, we numerically studied the mousetrap's behavior as a function of magnetic field incidence angle for fixed initial state (with a sensor initialized to eigenstates optimal for incidence along the $z$ axis, but tested for all incidence directions in the octant).
+As shown in Fig.~\ref{fig:mousetrap-incidence}, while specific parameter values vary for different incidence angles, the mousetrap consistently exhibited the same response to $b$ fields at all angles: a plateau in probability for small signal amplitudes ($\epsilon < 0.3$) followed by a significant response from $0.3 < \epsilon < 1.5$, consistent with Fig.~\ref{fig2}.
 At higher amplitudes ($\epsilon \approx 0.7$) the response becomes increasingly sensitive to the incident angle, still, there is always a linear region around the critical point giving rise to the mousetrap thresholding effect.
-As a result, the quantum mousetrap can be used as an omnidirectional, thresholded detector and, hence, can be used in a 2- or 3-dimensional array to detect incident $b$-fields in all directions.
+As a result, the quantum mousetrap can be used as an omnidirectional, thresholded rectifier and, hence, can be used in a two- or three-dimensional array to detect incident $b$ fields in all directions.
+This frustration-induced omnidirectionality is a practical advantage of the trimer architecture, since the thresholded sensing characteristics persist under variations in the signal direction.

 Many different combinations of the trimer eigenspectra may be used to construct quantum sensors.
-Of these, two are thresholded - the mousetrap and an additional sensor with
+Of these, two are thresholded---the mousetrap and an additional sensor with

 which may be used as a thresholded sensor of the third moment of $\vec{b}(t)$ (the skew, from purple and red eigenstates in Fig.~\ref{fig:Trimer}).